 High school juniors have a lot on their minds, from activities and academics to friends and the future.
-But most juniors need to add one more item to their list: the PSAT.
-What is the PSAT, and why does it matter for juniors at every level?
+But most juniors need to add one more item to their list: the PSAT/NMSQT.
+What is it, and why does it matter for juniors?

 The PSAT (Preliminary Scholastic Aptitude Test) is a standardized test administered by the College Board.
 It prepares you for the SAT and serves as your entrance exam for the prestigious National Merit Scholarships.